Alphabetical Plant Listing

 Antelope-Horns Milkweed, Spider Milkweed, Milkweed, Green-Flowered Milkweed, Spider Antelope-Horns

 Asclepias asperula (Antelope-Horns Milkweed) is a clump-forming perennial of upright or sprawling habit, boasting amazingly intricate, rounded clusters, 2 in. across (5 cm), of tiny flowers, each adorned with 5 upright pale green petals that cup upward over 5 white hoods.
 Blooming from spring to fall, the flowers are borne atop sturdy stems that are densely covered with minute hairs.
 They contrast with the foliage of long, narrow, bright green leaves, often folded lengthwise.
-Flowers are a great source of nectar for butterflies, hummingbirds, bees, and other beneficial insects.
+Flowers are a great nectar source for bees, butterflies, hummingbirds, and other pollinating insects.
 They give way to green seed pods, which curve to resemble antelope horns.
 When the seed pods are ripe, they will appear to be a herd of antelopes resting out among the grasses, weeds, and wildflowers.
 A great choice for the flower garden and for natural settings.
-Milkweed plants are critical to monarch butterflies' survival, whose population in North America has plummeted by 90% in the last 20 years.
+Milkweed plants are critical to monarch butterflies‘ survival, whose population in North America has plummeted by 90% in the last 20 years.
 By planting milkweed in your own garden, you can help reverse the fortune of these beautiful insects!

 • Grows up to 2 ft. tall (60 cm) and 3 ft. wide (90 cm).